From Small Scales to Large Scales: Distance-to-Measure Density based Geometric Analysis of Complex Data: Introduction

 \subsection{The DTM-Density as a Representation for Local Features}

 We now introduce the statistical framework of the paper and carefully define the previously mentioned DTM-signature.
 Throughout the following, we consider random point clouds as samples from a \textit{Euclidean metric measure space} $\X=\mmspaceX$, i.e., a triple, where $\X\subset\RR^d$ denotes a compact set, $||\cdot||$ stands for the Euclidean distance and $\muX$ denotes a probability measure that is fully supported on the compact set $\X$.
 If, additionally, $\muX$ has a Lipschitz continuous density with respect to the $d$-dimensional Lebesgue measure, then we call $\X$ a \textit{regular Euclidean metric measure space}.
-For each metric measure space $\X$, we can define the corresponding \emph{Distance-to-Measure (DTM) function} with \emph{mass parameter} $m\in(0,1]$ for $x\in\Rd$ as where $F_x(t)=P(\norm{X-x}^2 \leq t)$, $X\sim \muX$, and $F_x^{-1}$ denotes the corresponding quantile function.
-The DTM function, which is essential for the definition of the DTM-signature, is a population quantity that is generally unknown in practice and thus has to be estimated from the data.
-In order to do so, we replace the quantile function in the definition \eqref{eq:dtm-function} by its empirical version as follows.
+For a metric measure space $\X$, we define the corresponding \emph{Distance-to-Measure (DTM) function} with \emph{mass parameter} $m\in(0,1]$ for $x\in\Rd$ as

+where $F_x(t)=P(\norm{X-x}^2 \leq t)$, $X\sim \muX$, and $F_x^{-1}$ denotes the corresponding quantile function.
+The DTM-function, which is essential for the definition of the DTM-signature, is a population quantity that is generally unknown in practice and thus has to be estimated from the data.
+In order to do so, we replace the quantile function in definition \eqref{eq:dtm-function} by its empirical version as follows.
 Let $X_1\dots,X_n\iid\muX$ and denote the corresponding empirical measure by $\empmuX$.
 We define for $t\geq 0$

-and denote by $\widehat{F}_{x,n}^{-1}$ the corresponding quantile function, giving rise to a plug-in estimator for the Distance-to-Measure function $\dtm(x)$:
+and denote by $\widehat{F}_{x,n}^{-1}$ the corresponding quantile function, giving rise to a plug-in estimator $\empdtm(x)$ for the Distance-to-Measure function $\dtm(x)$:

-In the special case that $m=\frac{k}{n}$, it is possible to rewrite \eqref{eq:emp dtm} as a nearest neighbor statistic as follows
+In the special case that $m=\frac{k}{n}$, it is possible to rewrite \eqref{eq:emp dtm} as a \textit{nearest neighbor statistic} as follows

 where $N_k(x)$ is the set containing the $k$ nearest neighbors of $x$ among the data points $X_1,\dots,X_n$.\\